 While the ongoing government initiatives in building capacities to sustain investment are portraying a positive future, the over-supply of low-cost labor remains one of the major growth drivers for the hi-tech industry.

-Unavailability of local talents, a lower rate of labor productivity and bureaucratic barriers are some of the setbacks that are still deterring investors to explore the Bangladesh market.
+The unavailability of local talents, a lower rate of labor productivity, and bureaucratic barriers are some of the setbacks that are still deterring investors to explore the Bangladesh market.

 Removing the barriers through creating a policy sandbox and gradually moving up the value chain in hi-tech manufacturing through developing local talents can be some of the immediate to mid-term strategies.

 In the coming decade, building on the “Digital Bangladesh” brand and leveraging strong partnerships will open newer avenues for Bangladesh in the global hi-tech market.

 Stay up-to-date with our Thought Leadership and Insights